Creo (Pro/Engineer) vs. SolidWorks – More Fuel in the Debate

 1. Error Messages:

 Both Creo and SolidWorks have pitiful error messages.
-With most SolidWorks errors, all I can usually tell is there is an error, but the messages typically give no clue what actually caused the error or what I have to do to correct it.
+With most SolidWorks errors, the messages typically give no clue as to the cause or what to do to correct it.
 Creo is slightly better in some areas, but worse in others.
 From a user perspective, understanding WHY gives power.
-Both have room to improve here.
+Both Creo vs SolidWorks have lots of room to improve.

 2. Regeneration on the Fly.

-Both systems do this, though in assembly modes, Creo works much nicer.
-The ability to regen some things without others and the much greater ease of access to dimensions is really nice.
+Both systems do this, with some differences.
+In assembly modes, Creo gives the ability to regen some assembly things without others and to choose when the regeneration happens.
+In some situations that is really nice.

 Both systems are excessively mouse intensive.
 I’m not sure which approach — Creo vs SolidWorks — is better.
-Yet, in both there is a ton of moving the mouse from one side of the screen to the other, and from the top to the bottom.
+Both have lots of mousing from one side of the screen to the other, and from top to bottom.
 The mouse is the most flexible and versatile input device, but it’s also the least efficient.

-Certainly, the capability for better keyboard shortcuts (see above) CAN drastically reduce this in Creo IF an operator takes time to customize for efficiency.
+Certainly, the capability for better keyboard shortcuts (see above) CAN drastically reduce mousing in Creo IF an operator takes time to customize for efficiency.

-That said, SolidWorks has done a lot to help users customize and accelerate — and I applaud the effort — they just miss the obvious.
+That said, SolidWorks has done a lot to help users customize and accelerate — and I applaud the effort.
+They have shortcuts right out of the box — they just miss the obvious.

 Both systems have a reputation for bugs !!
 I’m sure it’s hard, yet extermination is just part of the game.
 There are, however, some important differences in perspective with software bugs.